iov-one/iov-core/docs/atomic-swap-protocol-v1.md

 - **Claimed:** An _open_ swap becomes _claimed_ by performing the claim action.
 - **Aborted:** An _open_ swap becomes _aborted_ by performing the abort action.

-A claimed or aborted swap offer process state cannot change again, i.e. the only possible transitions are _open → claimed_ and _open → aborted_.
+A swap offer which has been claimed or aborted cannot change to another process state, i.e. the only possible transitions are _open → claimed_ and _open → aborted_.

 Common synonym: _settled = (claimed or aborted)_